Walter Dean Myers Author Study

 Learn more about Walter Dean Myers and his many books for children and young adults.

 - Grades: 3–5, 6–8, 9–12

 In 2012, Walter Dean Myers was named National Ambassador for Young People's Literature.
-The National Ambassador program, sponsored by the Library of Congress and the Children’s Book Council, was established in 2008 with the naming of Jon Scieszka for the first two-year term.
-Candidates are selected based on their contribution to young people’s literature and their ability to relate to children.
+The National Ambassador program, sponsored by the Library of Congress and the Children’s Book Council, selects candidates based on their contribution to young people’s literature and their ability to relate to children.

 Two wars.
 Two generations.
 A story that links them together.
 This discussion guide for Fallen Angels and Sunrise Over Fallujah by Walter Dean Myers includes questions for discussion and comparison and suggestions for further reading.

 Help students explore the many difficult issues of war with books that are appropriate for their age and level of understanding.
 This guide provides useful ideas for teaching as well as discussion questions that are aligned with the Common Core State Standards for English Language Arts.